CanonicalLtd/maas-docs/en/intro-concepts.md

 installed.

-The following conceptual diagram shows two fabrics in the same data centre or region, each using distinct VLAN ranges and associated subnets:
+The following conceptual diagram shows two fabrics in the same data centre or region, each using distinct VLAN ranges and their associated subnets:

 ![fabrics and spaces][img__fabrics-spaces]